dadicooool/convert2png/README.md

 # convert2png
-Easy batch convert JPG and WEBP to PNG files.
+Easy batch convert JPG and WEBP to PNG files from directory.